Applying to Medical School

 6 semester hours - College level mathematics (algebra and above).

 Students are encouraged to consider additional coursework in biochemistry, computer sciences, genetics, humanities, and social sciences.

 Students do not have to complete all requirements at the time of application, but must do so by matriculation.
-Students should pay special attention to the 6 hour English requirement, as this requirement is often the one that is most problematic to fulfill.
+Students should pay special attention to the 6 hour English requirement and the 6 hour college level Mathematics requirement, as these requirements are often the ones that are most problematic to fulfill.

 AP and CLEP courses, as well as on-line courses, are viewed with a degree of comparability to college courses, as long as the US accredited degree granting institution includes these credits on their transcript as fulfilling certain institutional requirements.
 Students who have AP or CLEP credit in the basic sciences are encouraged to take upper level courses in these areas.
 Courses taken abroad are treated comparably to traditional courses, as long as these credits are included on the transcript of a U.S. accredited degree-granting institution.

 Students must take the Medical College Admissions Test (MCAT), with the oldest exam accepted no more than three years prior to matriculation.
 The September test date in the year prior to matriculation is the last test that will be taken into consideration if you are applying for the following year.
 For example if you would like to matriculate in the Fall of 2015 the last MCAT score we will accept is from September 2014.
 If the student takes the MCAT multiple times, the Admissions Committee will use the best one time composite score from that sitting.
 Applicants applying for August 2015 matriculation must have MCAT results from January 2012 - September 2014.

 College Major – Is there a Preferred Major?